 Students eligible for the State of Tennessee HOPE Scholarship Program (Lottery Scholarship) must complete the Free Application for Federal Student Aid as specified by the Tennessee Student Assistance Corporation (TSAC).
 For more details regarding the Tennessee HOPE Scholarship Program, please go to the Tennessee Student Assistance Corporation (TSAC) HOPE Lottery Scholarship Web Site.

 Students can sign up to give others (parents, employers, etc.) the ability to access their account information in the TigerXpress system.
 Authorized users may view student account balance and make payments.
-For more information on how your student can sign you up, please click here.
+For more information on how your student can sign you up, visit the Authorized User website.

 Fee Payment Methods

 Payments may be made by credit card and electronic check through the TigerXpress system, by mail to the University of Memphis lockbox, and in person at the Bursar’s Office in Room 115 of Wilder Tower.

 P.O.
 Box 1000, Department 313

 Below is a list of typical charges that are found on a student’s statement.
 For a detailed list of fees that cover most student situations, visit the Fees website.
 Please note that fees are subject to change without notice.